 Dysphoric mania is an older term for bipolar disorder with mixed features.
 Some mental health professionals who treat people using psychoanalysis may still refer to the condition by this term.

-People with dysphoric mania experience symptoms of depression and mania or hypermania (a milder form of mania) at the same time.
-People with other bipolar types experience mania or depression separately rather than simultaneously.
-Experiencing both depression and mania increases the risk of extreme behaviors.
+People with dysphoric mania experience the same symptoms as those of bipolar disorder — the depression, mania, or hypomania (a milder form of mania) — just at the same time.
+People with other bipolar types experience mania or depression separately, rather than simultaneously.
+Experiencing both depression and mania increases the risk of extreme behavior.

-People with dysphoric mania experience two to four symptoms of mania along with at least one symptom of depression.
+People with mixed features experience two to four symptoms of mania along with at least one symptom of depression.
 Below are some of the common symptoms of depression and mania:

 |Depression symptoms||Mania symptoms|

 |increased episodes of crying for no reason, or long periods of sadness||exaggerated self-confidence and mood|

 |anxiety, irritability, agitation, anger, or worry||increased irritability and aggressive behavior|